opengauss-mirror/docs/content/en/docs/Developerguide/alter-sequence.md

 -   IF EXISTS

     Sends a notice instead of an error when you are modifying a nonexisting sequence.

+-   CACHE

+    For quick access, the number of serial numbers is pre-stored in the memory.
+If not specified, the old buffer value will be kept.

 -   OWNED BY